Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Theoretical Analysis

 \paragraph{Finite-Sample Bounds.}

-Note that our analysis provides {\em finite-sample} and not only asymptotic bounds on the regret and calibration error---the bounds are stated in terms of variables $\delta$, and $\gamma$ that are each $o(T)$.
+Note that our analysis provides {\em finite-sample} and not only asymptotic bounds on the regret and calibration error---the bounds are stated in terms of $\delta$, which is $o(m)$.
 The bound $\delta$ on the calibration error directly depends on the finite-sample bound on the generalization error of the algorithm used as the recalibrator.